serverless/enterprise/examples/email-signup-form/README.md

 https://bpcn36m16a.execute-api.us-east-1.amazonaws.com/dev/submit
 ```

 In the front-end, click "Demo Utilities" and paste this URL into the `FORM API` field.
+The form should now work, as well as the testing features in the Utilites panel.

 ## Testing Serverless Insights